By Dr. Mercola

 The ideal ratio of omega-6 to omega-3 fats is 1:1.
-Our forefathers evolved over millions of years on this ratio.
 Today, however, our ratio averages from 20:1 to 50:1 – this spells serous dangers to your well-being!
 In fact, mainstream media has finally reported that lack of omega-3 is among the most serious and pressing health issues plaguing our world.

 Omega-6 is primarily sourced from corn, soy, canola, safflower, and sunflower oils.
 These are overabundant in the typical diet, which accounts for excess omega-6 levels.